-Economic Development Recommendations DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Establish a zoning overlay district for the Highway 290 corridor. \$ Establish a 380 grant program to reimburse a portion of the costs associated with updating building facades and landscaping to new standards. \$\$\$ Consider the creation of a Tax Increment Reinvestment Zone (TIRZ) as a financing mechanism for upgraded public improvements in partnership with redeveloping properties. \$ Consider creation of a municipal management district (MMD) to fund corridor enhancements and on-going maintenance. \$ Encourage development of desired office, retail, service, and entertainment venues through the use of tax abatement, TIRZ, or 380 agreements. \$\$\$ Identify and target underserved retail market segments. \$ Adopt guidelines regarding the appropriate use and amount of public investment for the various categories of redevelopment desired by the city. \$ Conduct a retail market analysis. \$ Adopt guidelines regarding the appropriate use and amount of public investment for the various categories of redevelopment desired by the city. \$ Prepare marketing materials highlighting the assets and advantages of Jersey Village. \$
+Economic Development Recommendations DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Establish a 380 grant program to reimburse a portion of the costs associated with updating building facades and landscaping to new standards. \$\$\$ Consider the creation of a Tax Increment Reinvestment Zone (TIRZ) as a financing mechanism for upgraded public improvements in partnership with redeveloping properties. \$ Consider creation of a municipal management district (MMD) to fund corridor enhancements and on-going maintenance. \$ Encourage development of desired office, retail, service, and entertainment venues through the use of tax abatement, TIRZ, or 380 agreements. \$\$\$ Identify and target underserved retail market segments. \$ Prepare marketing materials highlighting the assets and advantages of Jersey Village. \$ Establish working relationships with commercial brokerages. \$ Develop and implement an expanded Marketing Plan for the Jersey Meadow Golf Course. \$ Assemble a package detailing the Jersey Village development process and available incentives. \$ Establish a business-owners council as a resource learning about the needs of business and communicating the City's goals to the business community. \$